Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 The Artist Whose Fans Finally Broke the System / Inadvertent Antitrust Hero

-Didn't set out to be an antitrust catalyst.
+Didn't set out to break antitrust law open.
 Just wanted to sell concert tickets.
 14 million fans tried to buy 2 million tickets.
-Ticketmaster's system collapsed.
-The resulting outrage led to a Senate hearing and ultimately a DOJ lawsuit.
-Sometimes the most effective activism is just being really, really popular.
+Ticketmaster's system melted.
+The outrage led to a Senate hearing and eventually a DOJ lawsuit.
+Turns out the most effective activism is just being absurdly popular.

 I'm not going to make excuses for anyone because we asked them, multiple times, if they could handle this kind of demand and we were assured they could.